An Error Occurred During a Connection to www.google.com443.

 - You could disable OCSP in Firefox, but this would result in it being disabled for all sites, which I don't recommend.

 - "Alternately, you can choose an OCSP server against which to validate all certificates."
-See the Certificates section in support article Advanced settings for accessibility, browsing, system defaults, network, updates, and encryption for more information.
+See the Certificates section in support article Advanced panel - Accessibility, browsing, network, updates, and other advanced settings in Firefox for more information.

 Finally, I recommend you also upgrade to the latest Firefox 3.6.x release - see here.